simaosilva/unidays-code-farmer/README.md

 - on Windows: `py main.py`

 **IMPORTANT**
-If you want to run this program to farm codes for different sites, just open a new terminal and run the same commands.
+If you want to generate codes for more than one site at a time, open a new terminal for each site you want to farm and run the program.

 ## Common errors